xxks-kkk/linuxjedi.co.uk/content/blog/2017/07/28/assembly-function-call.md

 Now, we can take a look at two examples: the first one is to calculate the power given two numbers: one as the base and the other one as the power.
-The second example calculate the factorial of a given number, which demonstrates how the recursive function. is done.
+The second example calculate the factorial of a given number, which demonstrates how the recursive function is done.

 ```asm
         # PURPOSE: Program to illustrate how functions work